FoalWatchThis page contains information on FoalWatch for veterinary use.

 15. Repeat steps 13 and 14 until a permanent color change occurs.

-16. When the color of the liquid in the Titret® ampoule changes to blue, remove the ampoule from the Titrettor.
-Hold the Titret® ampoule in a vertical position and carefully read the test result on the scale opposite the liquid level to obtain test results in ppm (mg/liter) calcium carbonate.
+16. When the color of the liquid in the ampoule changes to BLUE, this is the endpoint.
+Remove the ampoule from the Titrettor.
+Hold the ampoule flat end down, tapered tip up, and read the scale opposite the liquid level to obtain test results in ppm (mg/Liter) calcium carbonate (fig 5).

-17. Rinse both syringes and sample cups thoroughly with distilled water, then allow them to air dry.
+17. Rinse both syringes, sample cup, and beaker thoroughly with distilled water, then allow them to air dry.

 Occasionally a value will drop from the previous day’s sampling; this is not cause for alarm.
 You may want to repeat the test procedure using care to follow the directions exactly.

-Interferences: Mares that have been exposed to fescue grass pastures (specifically the Kentucky 31 variety) contaminated by the fungus Acremonium coephenophialum during the last 60-90 days of gestation may suffer from the toxins that are produced within the grass.
+Mares that have been exposed to fescue grass pastures (specifically the Kentucky 31 variety) contaminated by the fungus Acremonium coephenophialum during the last 60-90 days of gestation may suffer from the toxins that are produced within the grass.
 Such mares very often fail to undergo normal udder development prior to foaling (and often even after), a problem referred to as agalactia.
 Without a sample for testing, this kit will be of little help to your management of such mares.
 Consult your veterinarian for prevention of this problem.
+In addition, the supplement domperidone which is given to mares to increase milk production can impact the calcium level of the mare’s milk, causing inflated readings with the Foal Watch test kit.

 Presentation: 20 individual tests per kit.